rails/rails/guides/source/active_support_core_extensions.md

 hash                   # => {:a => 1}
 ```

-NOTE: Defined in +active_support/core_ext/hash/slice.rb+.
+NOTE: Defined in `active_support/core_ext/hash/slice.rb`.

 ### Extracting

-The method +extract!+ removes and returns the key/value pairs matching the given keys.
+The method `extract!` removes and returns the key/value pairs matching the given keys.

 ```ruby
 hash = {:a => 1, :b => 2}